pwhittlesea/pwhittlesea.github.com/_posts/2024-11-17-multiple--domains-with-github-pages.md

 Right now you can go to [`https://thega.me.uk/pwhittlesea.com`](https://thega.me.uk/pwhittlesea.com), [`https://thega.me.uk/pwhittlesea.co.uk`](https://thega.me.uk/pwhittlesea.co.uk), and [`https://thega.me.uk/wedfest-2017.uk`](https://thega.me.uk/wedfest-2017.uk), which will redirect you to the custom domains (which might then redirect you back here).

 This is not an issue for me because I have chosen to name my repositories after the domains themselves.
-I think if you picked a more generic name it might conflict with some of the routing on your main site.
+I think if you picked a more generic name it might conflict with some routing on your main site.

-The second downside is speculative but it's possible that users using the "Back" button on the final page may get sent back to the redirecting page, whereupon the redirect will occur again.
+The second downside is speculative, but it's possible that users using the "Back" button on the final page may get sent back to the redirecting page, whereupon the redirect will occur again.
 This may cause a reader to get "stuck".